vnep-approx-py3/evaluation-ifip-networking-2018-py3/README.md

 # Dependencies and Requirements

-The **vnep_approx** library requires Python 2.7.
-Required python libraries: gurobipy, numpy, cPickle, networkx, matplotlib, and **[alib](https://github.com/vnep-approx/alib)**, and .
+The **evaluation_ifip_networking_2018** library requires Python 3.X.
+Required python libraries are gurobipy, numpy, matplotlib, click,  **[alib](https://github.com/vnep-approx-py3/alib)**, and  **[vnep-approx](https://github.com/vnep-approx-py3/vnep-approx)**.

 Gurobi must be installed and the .../gurobi64/lib directory added to the environment variable LD_LIBRARY_PATH.

-For generating and executing (etc.) experiments, the environment variable ALIB_EXPERIMENT_HOME must be set to a path, such that the subfolders input/ output/ and log/ exist.
+For generating and executing (etc.) experiments, the environment variable **ALIB_EXPERIMENT_HOME** should be set to a path, such that the subfolders input/ output/ and log/ exist.
+If this environment variable is not set, the current working directory is traversed upwards until a directory containing input/, output/, and log/ is found.

-**Note**: Our source was only tested on Linux (specifically Ubuntu 14/16).
+**Note**: Our source was tested on Linux (specifically Ubuntu 14 and Ubuntu 16) and Mac OS X.

 # Installation

-To install **vnep_approx**, we provide a setup script.
-Simply execute from within vnep_approx's root directory:
+To install **evaluation_ifip_networking_2018**, we provide a setup script.
+Simply execute from within evaluation_ifip_networking_2018's root directory:

 ```
 pip install .